 - General construction applications

-Although it’s not sold as an adhesive, polyurethane caulking is one of the best glues you can use to secure non-porous materials in exterior applications.
+Although it’s not sold as an adhesive, polyurethane caulking and sealants are some of the best glues you can use to secure non-porous materials in exterior applications.
 It’s even better than construction adhesives for gluing plastics and sheet metal parts because it’s more squishy, allowing a closer bond between neighbouring components.
 Here’s a little trick: Polyurethane caulking or sealant is particularly good for joining seams in aluminum fascia.
 It eliminates the need for most face nails, creating a cleaner appearance with less chance of buckling and waviness from heat expansion.
 For some reason polyurethane caulking has been getting less common on store shelves since about 2012, but it’s still available and still worth finding.